 If you retain all of your assets and ties in the US, and work in various camps in foreign countries as needed by your employer, you’re not really establishing a foreign residence and therefore cannot qualify as a bona fide resident of a foreign country.
 As a result, military contractors will likely be better served to use the physical presence test to qualify for the FEIE and foreign tax credit.
 For more information about the physical presence test, please see the IRS website.

-If you have any questions about the bona fide residence or physical presence tests, or would like help with your expat tax returns, please contact us.
+We offer some examples of expats who qualify under the Bona Fide Residence Test here.
+If you have any questions about the Bona Fide Residence Test or the Physical Presence Test, or if you would like help with your expat tax returns, please contact us.